Kimcheolhui/SmartX-Mini/SmartX-Mini-2025/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10_Eng.md

 >
 > Ensure the base image is set to `FROM balenalib/rpi-raspbian:buster`, not `stretch`.
 >
-> If you don't modify it, you may encounter the build failure, since `apt update` failed.
+> If base image is `stretch`, you may encounter the build failure.

 ```dockerfile
 FROM balenalib/rpi-raspbian:buster